 |Mark DundasAvalanche Specialist||

-This is Marks third season as an avalanche specialist with the FAC team since 2015 and has worked as Lead Forecaster since 2021.
+Mark has been forecasting for the FAC team since 2015 and has worked as Lead Forecaster since 2021.
 Mark has over 20 years of snow safety and avalanche forecasting experience.
 This experience includes days lamenting over depth hoar at Berthoud Pass in Colorado as a guide and ski patroller to his time in Montana as a professional patroller for Whitefish Mountain Resort, a forecaster for Burlington Northern Sante Fe in Essex, MT, and the National Park Service with the Going-to-the-Sun Road avalanche program in Glacier NP.
 Mark has also been an avalanche educator for 24 years and is a professional member of the AAA.
 In the summer, Mark trades his skis for a beloved pick mattock as a trail crew supervisor in Glacier National Park where he has been working since 1995.